 Please note that dandruff is a condition that cannot be cured.
 However, you can use treatments to reduce it.

-Here are the most common active ingredients you can find in commercial anti-dandruff products for your dreadlocks:
+Here are the most common active ingredients you can find in commercial anti-dandruff products for your dreadlocks (read the ingredients’ list):

-- Agents for anti-growth (coal tar) that slows down the cell production of your skin.
+- Coal Tar.
 Please be aware that coal tar has a bad odor and stains heavily.
 It is also forbidden for pregnant women and will increase the skin’s sensitivity to the sun.

-If you have an itchy or irritated scalp, you can also use the essential oils below:
+If you have an itchy, you can also use the essential oils below:

 - Menthol (Mentha arvensis, Mentha piperita or Mentol)